-SANITATION AND PERSONAL SERVICES
+GUEST AND PERSONAL SALON SERVICES

-- 1. Future Professionals must keep workstations and classroom areas clean, sanitary, and clutter-free at all times. - 2.
-Future Professionals must clean their stations in the clinic classroom, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow-drying. - 4.
-Clinic stations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Future Professionals may receive services on Tuesday through Thursday.
-To receive a service, Future Professionals must do the following prior to starting the service: - a.
-Notify a Learning Leader. - b.
-Be scheduled off the service books by a Learning Leader. - c.
-Be current in practical skill assessments, theory attendance and test. - d.
-Pay for service supplies including perms, color, lightener, rinses, conditioning, treatments, manicures, nails, etc.
+- 1. Future Professionals must follow the procedures outlined on their Skill Cards when performing guest services. - 2.
+All Future Professional may receive services on Tuesday through Thursday To receive a service, Future Professional must do the following prior to starting the service: - a.
+Request the service from a Learning Leader - b.
+Be scheduled off the service books by a Learning Leader - c.
+Complete required pre-service consultation with a Learning Leader - d.
+Pay for service supplies including perms, color, lightener, rinses, conditioning, etc.

-Personal services must be rescheduled when the student is scheduled to take a guest.
-Students must re-schedule their personal service and complete the service appointment assigned to them.
-Personal services are considered rewards and scheduled for Future Professionals who are up to date with all practical, exams, and clinic practical worksheets.
+e.
+Personal service is considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessment.
 School assignments and successful learning are the priority.